 5 - Build your perfect client persona/avatar

 Personas help to hyper-target your content.
 Each person who lands on that content should be saying to themselves “Wow, it’s as if this content was created just for me!”.
-Use it to generate your keywords, for creating your link building strategy, and arranging guest posting opportunities, to build a well-targeted audience.
 By targeting this way, you can be sure you’re reaching the right people with your SEO efforts.

 If you’re wondering how to create your perfect client persona, take a look at this great blog post from CloudApp that should help you with it.
 The image below is from that same blog post, and as you can see, they’ve made it really easy to understand each of the elements to consider.

 6 - Create content that relates to your ideal client

 When you’ve created the client persona that your prospective customers fit into, you can create content that is highly targeted to those personas, whether video content or blog content.
 Sprinkle your important relevant keywords throughout this content, which will be searchable, shareable, and helpful to your audience.
 As an SEO agency, this is exactly what we do, for our own website, and our clients.

 When creating content, remember to write for humans, not just Google.
 Overly-optimized content reads poorly, and Google can see this as a spammy tactic, which can result in a penalty, and that is the absolute last thing that you want to receive from Google regarding your website.
 You also need to remember that not every page on your website is a ‘sales page’.
 You should create informational/educational content as a blog post in order to attract more leads to your sales funnel.

 From your keyword research, you should have a list of terms and topics that you know your ideal client is interested in and is looking for answers about.
 Use that keyword research for content inspiration, and create unique content that your target audience wants to read.